yokawasa/azure-functions-python-samples/v2functions/blob-trigger-watermark-blob-out-binding/readme.md

 ```

 ### Try it out
 Upload an image to `input` blob container under the storage account to try it out.
 The final watermarked composite should surface in the `output` container.
-If you're developing locally it should also render it on screen (works on Mac, Linux, WSL with Xming X server, unsure about Windows).
+When developing locally it should also render it on screen if you have [imagemagick][1] or [xv][2] installed (works on Mac, Linux, WSL with Xming X server, unsure what happens on native Windows).

 ### Publish the function to the cloud